ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_3_interp_gapfil.md

 indices_of_present_points = data.loc[data["missing_data"].notna()].index

 # 2. interpolate missing values and store them in
-# a new column in the dataframe:
+# a new column in the dataframe.
+We can either do this with
+# the numpy function np.interp:
 data.loc[indices_of_missing_points,"interpolated_data"]= np.interp(indices_of_missing_points,
           data.loc[indices_of_present_points,"missing_data"].index,
           data.loc[indices_of_present_points,"missing_data"])

+# the pandas approach is much easier to use and is simply:
+data["interpolated_data"] = data["missing_data"].interpolate()
 ```

 In this approach all we did was to draw straight lines between adjacent points.
 As you see, for the first point